 - Trim your spending.
 Lenders examine an applicant’s spending very carefully.
 Cutting back on unnecessary purchases in the three months leading up to your application will boost your chances of approval.

 - Choose your property carefully.
 Lenders use your property as security.
-And if the property you’re buying looks like a bad investment they might reject your application.
+If the property you’re buying looks like a bad investment they might reject your application.
 Buying a small unit in a postcode where there is an oversupply of such properties could be a red flag, for example.
 Talk to the lender before applying.

 - Talk to a mortgage broker.
 A qualified broker can help you apply for a loan that you can actually get.
 They can help with the paperwork too.

 Assuming a lender will accept every property is a mistake.
 Investors sometimes purchase properties only to be shocked when the property is rejected altogether by the lender.